siddigsoft/pact-website-vps/LOCAL_SETUP.md

 ## Notes

 - The `.env` file from VPS contains production credentials
-- `.env.local` is configured for local development
+- `env.example` is configured for local development against the hosted database
 - Never commit `.env` files to version control
 - The VPS uses Docker Compose in production mode